JordanCWard/SQL/README.md

 176. Amazon

-Amazon Web Services (AWS) is powered by fleets of servers.
-Senior management has requested data-driven solutions to optimize server usage.
-Write a query that calculates the total time that the fleet of servers was running.
-The output should be in units of full days.
-Each server might start and stop several times.
-The total time in which the server fleet is running can be calculated as the sum of each server's uptime.

 ``` sql
 -- Define a CTE to identify session intervals
 -- For each server_id, pair each session status with the timestamp of the following event